 People have been sharing their ‘defining piece of Covid era art’ and these 16 will take you straight back to those deeply strange lockdown days

-Five years ago this month the nation was deep into the first Covid lockdown and we were all losing our collective minds.
+Five years ago, on the 2nd December 2020, the nation had just come out of the second Covid lockdown and we were sent hurtling towards the horrors of the peak of the outbreak, belatedly resulting in the third and final lockdown enforced on 6th January 2026.
 Looking back, it all seems like a crazy fever dream.
 Did it really happen?

 Luckily (or perhaps not), there’s plenty of evidence of just how unhinged it all was.
 Twitter user frye asked their followers for instances of ‘Covid era art’ and the replies took us right back to those crazy, hazy lockdown days of 2020.